 Firepits are one of my favorite parts of summer.
-As a child we had to go camping in order to sit around the fire, but now they are one of the most popular additions to backyards everywhere.
+As a child I had to go camping in order to sit around the fire, but now they are one of the most popular additions to backyards everywhere.
 Now, you can even make your own firepit.
 Here are 15 of my favorite backyard firepits you can complete yourself.

 Pavers: This is probably the most popular type of firepit.
 Using the same pavers you’d use in your landscaping, create a simple circle and you’re done.